impulsesproject/rust/README.md

 # rust
-Impulse (Docker dev container configuration + scaffolding) for a rust environment preconfigured with convenient settings and extensions.
+Impulse (Docker dev container configuration + scaffolding) for a generic rust environment preconfigured with convenient settings and extensions.